mmienko/LogStructuredHashTable4Cats/PLAN.md

-3) Clean up TODO's and/or turn them in comments/roadmap
-5) Write TLA+ specs, one could be for handling crashes and cleaning up compaction files
+1) Write TLA+ specs, one could be for handling crashes and cleaning up compaction files
-12) Implement a CLI app to interface with DB
+2) Implement a CLI app to interface with DB